NgiapPuoyKoh/ai-chat-annotator/README.md

   Source: [Flask-SocketIO Session IDs and Private Messages](https://www.youtube.com/watch?v=mX7hPZidPPY)

-### Managing Session Data with Flask-Session with AJAX referencing a MongoDB collection document
+### Managing Session Data with Flask-Session referencing a MongoDB collection document

 - Chat messages will be captured and stored for each conversation